josephreisinger/dist_lda/README.md

 dist_lda uses a dirty transaction model where words might be missing from local counts and totals in order to improve performance at the expense of further approximating the markov chain.
-I'm confident that there is a convergence proof, but its too large to fit in the margin of this README.
+I'm confident that there is still a convergence proof, but its too large to fit in the margin of this README.

 ## Getting Started